MCarlquist/gissy/README.md

 # Git Assist

-A production-ready CLI tool for enhanced git operations and repository management with automated workflows.
+An Open Source  CLI tool for enhanced git operations and repository management with automated workflows.

 ## 🚀 Features